Moujimouja/centreon-docker/README.md

 Not working right now : see errors when building :

+* Problem with base Centreon configuration installation
-Problem with Centreon Engine  :
+* Problem with Centreon Engine  :

 ```shell
  Installing : centreon-engine-daemon-1.6.1-1.el7.centos.x86_64         235/248